DeborahLyra/hagnman-game/readme.md

 The Hangman Game

-Project using HTML, CSS and JavaScript to create a Hangman game
+Project using HTML, CSS and JavaScript to create a Hangman game.